intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/customized_training.md

 # How to Customize Your Pytorch Training Process

-This tutorial provides a overall guide on how to customize your own pytorch training process with callbacks mechanism.
+This tutorial provides a guide on customizing your PyTorch training process with the callbacks mechanism.

 ## Callback Mechanism Introduction

 ### What is callback mechanism?

-A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+The callback mechanism involves passing a function as an argument into another function, which is then executed within the outer function to accomplish a specific task or action.

 ### How does a callback work?

-Callbacks mechanism divides the entire training process into several points according to different stages, so users can implement various processes of training by overriding these callbacks of corresponding points.
+The callback mechanism breaks down the entire training process into several stages, allowing users to customize different training processes by overriding the corresponding callbacks.

 ### How many callbacks are there?

-And there are two kinds of callbacks here:
+There are two types of callbacks:

-One is the callback that does nothing by default like `on_run_end`.
-We may utilize our existing Callback class to achieve this.
+The first type is a callback that does nothing by default, such as `on_run_end`.
+We can use our existing Callback class to implement this.
 ```python
 class Callback: